Confidence Calibration Framework

 - Peer-reviewed source: Cites the specific paper or meta-analysis.
 Only Physics/Chemistry (inferred), Clinical Medicine (Ioannidis), Psychology (OSC 2015), and Economics-micro (Camerer 2016) have strong empirical grounding.

 - Expert estimate: Explicitly labeled as “expert estimate - needs empirical validation.”
-This is honest.
+This is transparent.
 Presenting unsourced numbers as authoritative is calibration theater.

 Within-field variation can be substantial.
 A nutrition epidemiology claim (~0.40) and a nutrition RCT claim (~0.70) are very different, even though both fall under “Nutrition Science” (0.50).
 When evaluating a specific claim, the assessment notes if the sub-field diverges significantly from the field average.